WilliamMurray-research/2026-0002-D/whitepapers/UPTF/2026-005b-whitepaper.md

 ## Abstract

-This whitepaper describes a deterministic approach to representing structural emptiness within governed project manifolds.
+This whitepaper describes a deterministic approach to representing structural emptiness within governed project pathways.
 Explicit null-space artefacts ensure that unpopulated domains are treated as meaningful states rather than incidental absences.
 The approach is compatible with UPTF v0.0.3 and preserves all structural invariants defined therein.

 ---